Before the climb

 Is climbing Kilimanjaro safe?

-When people ask “Is climbing Kilimanjaro safe?”, we translate that to: What are the real risks, and how does the team reduce them every day?
+When people ask, “Is climbing Kilimanjaro safe?”, we translate that to: What are the real risks, and how does the team reduce them every day?

 Real risks (honest list)